Anita Van Buren: Character history

 During a murder case, Van Buren learns that the case that led to her promotion to lieutenant was tainted by a dishonest fingerprint examiner's report.
 The expert, a friend of Van Buren's, had been falsifying various other reports and is tried for her actions, saying that she was just doing what Van Buren wanted.
 No action is taken against Van Buren, but the scandal continues to haunt her.

 In season 17, she is forced to accept Nina Cassady as the replacement for Det.
 Joe Fontana upon his retirement.
 Van Buren believes that Cassady is too inexperienced to be a homicide detective, creating a risk to her partner, Ed Green.
 Van Buren had a "hand-picked" replacement for Fontana who was much more experienced than Cassady.
 She eventually learns to tolerate (and perhaps accept) Cassady as a member of her squad.
 However, this acceptance does not seem to last long; in the seventeenth season finale "The Family Hour", Van Buren berates the detective for her inability to keep her temper in check and suggests that Cassady has no future in the 27th Squad.

+She was succeeded as lieutenant of the 27th Precinct by Kate Dixon, when Season 21 premiered in 2022.

 Personal life

 Van Buren was born at some point after 1952.
 A graduate of John Jay College, Van Buren was married to Donald (Charles Dumas), who owns a hardware store.
-They divorce after he cheats on her.
+They divorce after he cheated on her.
 They have two sons, Stefan, who is the elder, and Ric, who was diagnosed with scoliosis at the age of six.
 It is revealed that she spent five years as a patrol officer and three years in undercover narcotics.
 Further revelations are that she enjoys the poet Langston Hughes, and that she is left-handed.
 She had a sister who was greatly upset by the fact that she could not have children.
 She is opposed to the Iraq War and disapproves of hunting.

-Her father was wounded in Wasu, Korea during the Korean War in 1952.
+Her father was wounded in Wasu, Korea, during the Korean War in 1952.
 He spent time at Tulsa VA Hospital in Oklahoma and his wife later claimed that he would have died if it had not been for the excellent care that he received from the medical staff.
 He had died by 2007.
-Her detectives have affectionately addressed her by two shortened versions of her rank: "L.T." (used by Rey Curtis, Cyrus Lupo, and Kevin Bernard) and "Lieu" (used by Lennie Briscoe and Ed Green).
+Her detectives have affectionately addressed her by two shortened versions of her rank: "L.T." (used by Rey Curtis, Cyrus Lupo, and Kevin Bernard) and "Lieu" (used by Lennie Briscoe, Ed Green, and also Cyrus Lupo).